Ghostphynix/Swing-calculator-u23mth1001/README.md

 # Swing-calculator-u23mth1001
-sam Confidence Iko-ojo.f
+name: sam Confidence Iko-ojo.f

-u23mth1001
+matric number: u23mth1001

-mathematics department
+Department: mathematics department
+Description: a calculator using swing which includes a gui for the calculator.